Ehyyp/NLP_Project16_2024/README.md

 Steps to using the notebook:

-1. Fork the repository
+1. Clone the repository
 2. Install dependencies from requirements.txt
 3. Install desired spacy language models.
 Default is the English medium model, "en_core_web_md".
 This can be installed with: python -m spacy download en_core_web_md
    Other options are the small "en_core_web_sm" and large "en_core_web_lg" models.
 All three are used in the report.

-Make sure that you have included the "wnaffect.py" and "emotion.py" files.
+Make sure that you have included the "wnaffect.py" and "emotion.py" files and wn-domains-3.2 and wordnet-1.6 directories.
 These are used in the emotion and sentiment calculations.
 The dataset is saved in the "ijcnlp_dailydialog" directory.
 All other files are data files that the notebook blocks create from the Dailydialog dataset.